Sharing is caring!

 Do you struggle with transitions in the classroom?
 Have you ever been running the classroom and the activity is going really well?
 All the students are engaged, everyone is where they need to be doing what they are supposed to.
 And then you go to transition to the next activity and it falls apart?

 I’ve been there.
 Maybe the students don’t know how to use their schedules independently.
 Or there might be too much waiting time for all the students to get where they are needed.
-Or they just get off task when they change spaces?
+Or they just get off task during transitions?

 Sometimes it happens so often, it’s tempting to have the students stay in the same place and have adults rotate.
 And while I’ve done this sometimes, I try not to because it’s good for the students to get up and move.